Status

 As a limitation of the atomic KMS API, it's not possible to update the cursor position more often than the display content.
 This means that when VRR is enabled and a client update rate is very low (such as a fullscreen Terminal window), the cursor position would similarly update less frequently.

-As a partial workaround, this MR guarentees that the cursor update rate would be no less than 30 Hz.
+As a partial workaround, this MR guarantees that the cursor update rate would be no less than 30 Hz.
 This limitation is set below most VRR refresh rate ranges to avoid negatively impacting the VRR effect due to cursor movement.

 30 Hz is still a rather low update rate however, and can appear stuttery to some.
 A higher minimum update rate can be considered based on user feedback.